Faculty Orientation Fall 2014

 What the Best College Teachers Do

-Click here for the Safety, Security, Sanity presentation (pdf format) given on Day 1 by Mary Kay Harton, Dean of Campus Life.
+Click here for the presentation (pdf format) Safety, Sanity, and Security given on Day 1 by Mary Kay Harton, Dean of Campus Life.
+To watch the video for this topic click here.

-Click here to view the video (.mp4 format) of the presentation entitled Course Outlines and Syllabi given on Day 1 by Scott Donnelly, Director of the CTE.
+Click here for the presentation (pdf format) Syllabus and Course Outline given on Day 1 by Scott Donnelly, Director of the CTE.